cellularXdataset/cellularXdataset.github.io/index.md

 **Unintentionally Collected Sensitive Data**

-All user devices involved in the data set have been anonymized, and the data set only collected data from base stations in a part of the city block, so any user's behavior and identity cannot be inferred using any additional methods.
+All user devices involved in the data set have been anonymized, and the data set only collected data from cells in a part of the city block, so any user's behavior and identity cannot be inferred using any additional methods.

 ### Dataset Version and Maintenance